openstax/tagging-legend/README.md

 # To Do

 - Need resolution on ost-video tag on elements that contain a link with a video.
 Alina's doesn't think Phil's instructions ("If a feature has...") will work for the XML teams because that is not how W&N marked up the content.
 Where could videos possibly appear?
 Watch-Physics?
 Something like that would be a better criterion for where to use the ost-video attribute.
-- Resolve key terms in abstract
+- Resolve key terms markup, fixup grammar
-- Create section-learning-objectives example
+- Review section-learning-objectives example, fixup grammar
 - Fix up the grammar, especially for things that I added, not sure what is needed.

 # Overview